absmach/magistrala-docs/docs/kubernetes.md

 Sometimes the namespace may be stuck in the **Terminating** phase because some resources (such as pods or PVCs) still have finalizers.
 If you encounter an error like:

-> `secrets "sh.helm.release.v1.magistrala.v1" is forbidden: unable to create new content in namespace mg because it is being terminated`
+> `secrets "sh.helm.release.v1.magistrala.v1" is forbidden: unable to create new content in namespace smq because it is being terminated`
 >
 > follow these steps to force-clear the namespace: